-We offer a series of three Electrical Engineering Courses which is designed to help electrical engineers understand electrical power systems as they apply to buildings and complexes that are production-oriented.
+We offer a series of three Power System Engineering Courses which is designed to help electrical engineers understand electrical power systems as they apply to buildings and complexes that are production-oriented.
 This course will address issues such as short circuit studies, voltage drop calculations, electrical equipment ratings and selection criteria, and power systems grounding.
 The Power Systems Coordination part of the course makes extensive use of in-class curve drawing exercises and actual case histories to familiarize trainees with the art of power systems coordination.
 Electrical Engineering Software will be be used by the instructor to solve several example problems.
 NOTE: Course Includes FULL Demo Software License.

 The Power System Design part of the course Will Teach Students How To: